 \subsection{Automorphisms of action Hopf algebroids}

-Recall that, an automorphism of a left bialgebroid over $B$ is a pair of algebra automorphisms $(\Phi, \phi)$ of $\cL$ and $B$, such that it commute with its source and target map and is a coring map.
+Recall that an automorphism of a left bialgebroid over $B$ is a pair of algebra automorphisms $(\Phi, \phi)$ of $\cL$ and $B$ forming a commuting square with the source and target maps, and such that $\Phi$ is a coring map.